openfga/.github/GOVERNANCE.md

 ## Roles and Responsibilities

 OpenFGA uses a Teams concept to divide up roles and responsibilities.
-Teams are defined in Github.
+Teams are defined in GitHub.

 ### Teams
 Currently there are three main teams: